rajp33/RecipeSearch/README.md

 * Tmux tutorial - https://www.youtube.com/watch?v=BHhA_ZKjyxo (11:23)
 * [Vim Cheatsheet](https://vim.rtorr.com/) - A handy cheat sheet for navigting Vim.
 Practice mastering one thing at a time.

-# Part 3 - The Network is down!
-How to work locally.
+# Part 3 - Internet was down.
+I couldn't complete my labs!

-**new_text {**
-The idea here is you can ``git clone`` your repository in multiple locations(e.g. once on the khoury servers, and once locally on your Virtual Machine), do a bit of work, and then push your changes online in whatever environment you are in.
-Then if the khoury servers which you are ssh'ing into are down for any reason, you can do a ``git pull`` in a local linux environment, still make forward progress, then push your changes (Then next time you ssh to the khoury servers, you would do a git pull, and then make updates).
-**}**

-Sometimes ssh is not available if the internet is not.
-Hmm, how will we then work on our Khoury machines which are in a linux environment?
-The solution is to install locally (i.e. your desktop machine) a virtual machine.
+Sometimes ssh is not available if the internet is not and you don't use a Unix-based operating system.
+Hmm, how will we then work on our Khoury machines which are in a Linux environment?
+There are several solutions.
+It is today possible to run Ubuntu terminal on Windows - https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab

+An alternative is to install a virtual machine.
 A virtual machine emulates an entire operating system!

 The instructions to get setup are here:

-**Note** If you are on windows and have the Windows Linux Subsystem, you can submit a screenshot of that running.
-That *should be* sufficient for most things in this course.
-And if you are using linux...just submit a screenshot of your desktop (You may still find the exercise useful however--especially if you want to test software on multiple OS's).

 * First start downloading the operating system I recommend using: Ubuntu https://www.ubuntu.com/download/desktop
   * While our Khoury machines are actually CentOS for the operating system, Ubuntu will work just fine (They core kernel is the same).